oracle-livelabs/security/iam-containers/oig/oig.md

 	<copy>kubectl logs oimcluster-soa-server1 -n oimcluster</copy>
 	```

+  ***Note: You must only proceed to the next step once the pods for adminserver and soa-server are in a READY 1/1 state.***

-5. Once both pods are running, start the OIM Server using the following command:
+5. Once both the pods from the previous step are in a 1/1 READY state, start the OIM Server using the following command:

 	```
 	<copy>kubectl apply -f domain_oim_soa.yaml</copy>